Bat Out of Hell: The Musical: Australian arena tour

 On November 25, 2019, announcements were made of an Arena Tour version of the show for June 2020, stopping at Sydney, Brisbane, Melbourne, Adelaide, and Perth.
 The production has been re-branded as Jim Steinman's Bat Out Of Hell: The Rock Musical and an 'Arena Experience'.
 Venues and promotion are being run by Australian entertainment company TEG Dainty with the long-time promoter and company CEO Paul Dainty being quoted on press releases.
 These shows were initially postponed until May 2021, and later postponed again until January/February 2023.
-The production also had plans to tour New Zealand, but plans were later cancelled due to the Covid-19 pandemic.
+The production also had plans to tour New Zealand, but plans were later cancelled due to the COVID-19 pandemic.

-UK tour
+UK 2021/22 tour

 On December 5, 2019, a UK tour in Q3-Q4 2020 and 2021 was announced to open in Manchester on 10 September 2020 but was rescheduled due to the COVID-19 pandemic.
 On 21 June 2021, producers confirmed the new tour dates from September 2021.
-The show will now open at the Manchester Opera House on 11 September 2021 before visiting Oxford, Glasgow, Birmingham, Wimbledon, Stockton, Edinburgh, Aberdeen, Stoke-on-Trent, Sheffield, Eastbourne, Milton Keynes, Southampton, Plymouth, Newcastle, Bristol, Belfast, Dublin, Hull, Cardiff, Liverpool and Woking.
+The show opened at the Manchester Opera House on 11 September 2021 before visiting Oxford, Glasgow, Birmingham, Wimbledon, Stockton, Edinburgh, Aberdeen, Stoke-on-Trent, Sheffield, Eastbourne, Milton Keynes, Southampton, Plymouth, Newcastle, Bristol, Belfast, Dublin, Hull, Cardiff, Liverpool and Woking.

 The cast for US / Australia / UK 2020 was revealed on 27 February 2020, simultaneously on WhatsOnStage.com and on the official website.
 Returning cast were Rob Fowler and Sharon Sexton as Falco and Sloane in the UK tour, and Alex Melcher as Falco in the US and Australia.
 Glenn Adamson would play Strat in the US and UK, and Martha Kirby would be playing Raven in all territories.
 As with the North American tour and NYCC versions of the show, no one is listed in the role of Blake.
-There are now only 10 members of the ensemble cast - to compare, there were 26 members of the ensemble cast for the show's West End run at the Dominion Theatre.
+There were then only 10 members of the ensemble cast - to compare, there were 26 members of the ensemble cast for the show's West End run at the Dominion Theatre.

+UK 2025 tour

+The show returned to the Peacock theatre in May 2025 before moving on to other theatres across the UK.

+Glenn Adamson reprised the role of Strat, with Rob Fowler returning as Falco and Sharon Sexton as Sloane.
+Katie Tonkinson took on the role of Raven.